Turkey Warned West Of Grain Undersupply To Poorest Countries Under UN Deal - Source - UrduPoint

 Turkey Warned West Of Grain Undersupply To Poorest Countries Under UN Deal - Source

-ANKARA (UrduPoint News / Sputnik - 11th July, 2023) Ankara has repeatedly informed Western states that the poorest countries were not receiving enough food under the Black Sea Grain Initiative, and offered multiple options for facilitating the transit of Russian grain to countries in need, a source familiar with the talks told Sputnik on Tuesday.
+ANKARA (UrduPoint News / Sputnik - 12th July, 2023) Ankara has repeatedly informed Western states that the poorest countries were not receiving enough food under the Black Sea Grain Initiative, and offered multiple options for facilitating the transit of Russian grain to countries in need, a source familiar with the talks told Sputnik.

 "Yes, the statistics show that this is true (countries in need are supplied less grain than prescribed under the deal).
 This issue has been repeatedly raised officially by Ankara, including by the president (Turkish President Recep Tayyip Erdogan) in contacts with Western partners.
 It has been openly voiced.
 This fact was stated in phone talks between the Turkish president and Russian President Vladimir Putin.
 Ankara offered different options for processing and delivering Russian products to countries in need," the source said.